Build 2: .308 AR Long Range Target – Varmint Rifle

 PRS AR10/SR25 (7.62 NATO) $233

-I selected this stock for its quality, adjustability and it’s being well suited for shooting prone or from the bench.
+I selected the Magpul PRS Stock for its quality, adjustability and it’s being well suited for shooting prone or from the bench.
 Additionally I will utilize an Accu-Shot BT05 Precision Rail Monopod at the bottom rail of the PRS

 Below is the little stuff you don’t want to forget about